wanyuwang/FoodieAPI/README.md

-# MyAPI
+# FoodieAPI

-As a foodie, I had wrote two API to get restaurants data from public food magazins at Foursquare and Yelp.
+As a foodie, I wrote two APIs to get restaurant data from public food magazins using Foursquare and Yelp APIs.

 The one that I list is for Foursquare.

 By calling this API, we can get:
-1. restanrants name
+1. restaurant name
 2. location
 3. description
 4. city